 Another area of this website you might be unaware of is LinkedIn’s Articles.
 You can share completely new articles that go out to LinkedIn’s audience.
 It’s also possible to repost content from another source (typically your blog) to get more eyes on it.

 Lastly, don’t forget about the benefits of using LinkedIn ads as a paid way to reach people on this platform.

-While it’s not for every startup, TikTok can also be a valuable part of your company’s marketing plan.
+While it’s not for everyone, TikTok can also be a valuable part of a startup marketing strategy.
 If you don’t know about this platform, it’s primarily used to share 15 to 60-second videos.

 If you either want or have older teens and young adults making up your website traffic, it’s worthwhile to start posting content on TikTok.